schemathesis/schemathesis/README.rst

 Extending schemathesis
 ~~~~~~~~~~~~~~~~~~~~~~

-If you're looking for a way to extend ``schemathesis`` or reuse it in your own application, then ``runner`` module might be helpful for you.
+If you're looking for a way to extend ``schemathesis`` or reuse it in your own application, then the ``runner`` module might help you.
 It can run tests against the given schema URI and will do some simple checks for you.

 .. code:: python